PhD Degree in Partnership with FIT BUT Brno

 Juraj Jánošík is a Senior Manager of Threat Detection and Machine Learning at ESET.
 He is the leader of Machine Learning research and is responsible for incorporating ML approaches into ESET’s multi-layer endpoint protection products.
 He was a member of the international working groups responsible for various botnet takedowns and speaker on conferences like RSA, MWC and CARO.

-Michal Kompan Expert researcher, KInIT More info
+Michal Kompan Lead researcher, KInIT More info

-Close Michal Kompan Expert researcher, KInIT
+Close Michal Kompan Lead researcher, KInIT

 Michal Kompan is an expert researcher at KInIT.
 He focuses on recommender systems, machine learning, user modeling, and information retrieval.
 His research is focused on predictive modeling and customer behavior (e.g., churn prediction, next-item recommendation), as well as content-based adaptive models.
 Michal serves as a reviewer or/and program committee member at several international conferences, such as RecSys, SIGIR, WWW, ADBIS, Hypertext, UMAP and SMAP.